KentStateWeb/rwd/_assignments/testing.md

 Note:  Simply following this checklist does not ensure your website is compliant, but it's a good starting point.
 The only way to truly test accessibility is to have real participants with disabilities test the site.

-2. Run the accessibility test at http://wave.webaim.org.
-In your spreadsheet, note any Errors (Red).
+2. Record any changes you made to make your website meet these requirements.

 ## How to Turn In the Assignment

 You'll be submitting the links to your various documents via your project repository.
 The content will be filled in on the date of testing in class.

-1. Create a publicly shareable Google Drive link that points to your testing results.
+1. Create a publicly shareable Google Drive link that points to your testing results from (a) Usability testing summary + tasks, (b) Technical Testing and (c) Accessibility Testing.
+Don't forget to make your links publicly accessible!!
 2. On your root index.html file, which is the Project Hub, add an H2 with Date: Usability and Technical Testing.
-3. Add a link to your (a) list of testing tasks (can be in whatever format you'd like) and (b) a spreadsheet for testing) under the H2.
-Don't forget to make your links publicly accessible!!
-4. After you've commited and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link to the Google folder via Blackboard Learn.
+3. After you've commited and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link to the Google folder via Blackboard Learn.
 Note: Don't link to the local version on your computer.
 You need to access the live version on the web with the GitHub.io URL.

 ## Rubric

 Use the following rubric to ensure you receive the highest possible grade for the assignment:

 * **8-10**: Your usability tasks match your website's goals, and show that you put some thought into them.
 They match real-world scenarios and don't lead the user directly to the answer.
-You created a technical testing plan in a Google Spreadsheet that follows the directions.
+You created a technical and accessibility testing plan in a Google Spreadsheet that follows the directions.
 Finally, on the day of testing in class, you participated in the testing and completely filled out your testing documents.
 * **4-7**: Usability tasks are complete, but could have been better thought out to match user goals.
-Your technical testing spreadsheet is missing some of the content.
+Your technical and accessibility testing spreadsheet is missing some of the content.
 Your group may have not fully completed testing in class.
 * **0 - 3**: Usability tasks show little thought and are too leading.
-Your technical testing plan is missing more than one key parts.
+Your technical and accessibility testing plan is missing more than one key parts.
 You or your partner may have missed class completely and did not complete the testing in class.